Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Discussion

 Our model demonstrates that plasma is continually being released into the heliosphere from both streamers and pseudostreamers.
 As a result, across the S-Web we should expect to see plasma with mixed properties in terms of the magnetic connectivity at their origins in the low corona.
 Fluctuations in plasma properties above helmet streamers should by larger in magnitude, because plasmoids that form during the reconnection process can be carried out into the heliosphere intact.
 Even in 3D -- where these plasmoids are not strictly magnetically closed -- the magnetic flux rope structure of the plasmoid will at least inhibit mixing between the newly released plasma and the ambient wind.
-By contrast, plasma released from the pseudostreamer is not magnetically confined, since due to the field orientation, the (much smaller) plasmoids formed during interchange reconnection there are quickly eroded by reconnection between the plasmoid field and ambient open field.
+In contrast, plasma released from the pseudostreamer is not magnetically confined, since due to the field orientation, the (much smaller) plasmoids formed during interchange reconnection there are quickly eroded by reconnection between the plasmoid field and ambient open field.
 As such, the plasma released from the closed field region beneath the pseudostreamer quickly mixes with the adjacent open-field plasma.
+Despite the decay in plasmoid structures, the signatures of the interchange reconnection process are carried to several solar radii distances by the propagating Alfvénic waves.